dgaydukov/how-to-become-lead-architect/design-and-architecture/10-tips-to-write-highload-nodejs-app.md

 * REST - the best way to connect server-to-client.
 If you have a website or mobile app you would better connect them to you backend server through the REST
 * WebSocket - basically you can use it for both back-to-back & back-to-front.
 But I suggest to use it when you want to connect back-to-back and other microservice can't use message queue for some reasons

+### Be stateless and use redis

+Your app should be stateless, so in case of crash, it will start and function normally without losing any state data.
+In case you really need a state use some professional tools like [Redis](https://github.com/NodeRedis/node_redis) or [Hazelcast](https://hazelcast.org/clients/node-js/)
+Personally i use Redis, just because i started to use it first and for now it's enough.
+Redis can be used also for other stuff like pub/sub functionality - so you can build message broker on this.
+But my advice - use Kafka